CaptainChicky/Hailstone-Numbers/readme.md

 # Do you like Hailstones? 👀
-Well you're not alone!
+Well, you're not alone!
 I also like hailstones, especially during stormchasing, because if you spot that nice green-hued hail core and don't leave immediately, your car windshield will get very nice spiderweb-like decorations 😶.

 On a more serious note, let's talk about a different type of hailstone 😄, to wit, the numerical kind!
-How do numbers relate to hailstones you may ask?
+How do numbers relate to hailstones, you may ask?
 Good question.
 Let's find out!

 If you may recall, hailstones form in the upper part of a cumulonimbus, where the temperature is below freezing.
 The hailstone starts as a raindrop that freezes into a tiny droplet, and slowly grows as it is being tossed around in the updraft of the storm in an up and down motion.
 And, when it gets too heavy, it falls from the cloud onto your windshield.<br><br>